 Boulder Dushanbe Teahouse (photo credit: Boulder CVB/Denise Chambers)

 Boulder is at the epicenter of providing groups and visitors with the opportunity to volunteer and dine at farms and experience the rituals and benefits of tea through teahouses, afternoon tea, tours and a tea festival.

 Boulder not only is a bustling college town at the foothills of the mountains, it is surrounded by thousands of acres of open space, with a third of that being agricultural land.
-Hands-on volunteer experiences are available at Cure Organic Farm, Pachamama Farm and McCauley Family Farm.
-Groups also can bike to a farm dinner or lunch with Awe-Struck Outdoors and enjoy fresh, local food.
-Regularly scheduled and private rides are available, and a shuttle is offered for people who prefer to stay off two wheels.
+Hands-on volunteer experiences are available at Cure Organic Farm and McCauley Family Farm.
+Groups also can bike to a farm brunch or dinner with Boulder Bike Tours and enjoy fresh, local food and learn about organic farming.
+Regularly scheduled and private rides are available, and bikes are provided — including electric bikes if desired.

 It is safe to say that Boulderites love a calming cup of tea.
 Ku Cha House of Tea has a calendar of tea tastings and classes, and Pekoe Sip House has three locations, with the star attraction being tea.
 Afternoon tea is offered at St Julien Hotel & Spa, Chautauqua Dining Hall, Leaf, Boulder Dushanbe Teahouse and Hotel Boulderado, ranging from daily, weekly and seasonally.